 Are the rooms carpeted?

 Rooms in Whitmyre Hall (Honors College), University Towers, and all Suites buildings are carpeted.
-All other traditional halls have tile floors.
-The Suites FAQ lists the carpet colors in the suites.

 Are escorts available so I don’t have to walk across campus by myself at night?